Immorpher/dim-bsp64/README.md

 ## Installation

+BSP64 Enhanced is designed to work with Doom Builder 64 Enhanced (https://github.com/Styd051/Doom-Builder-64-Enhanced/releases/).
 Copy "BSP64Enhanced.cfg" and "BSP64Enhanced.exe" into the "Compilers\Nodebuilders" folder of your Doom Builder 64 installation.
 Load up Doom Builder 64 then in the "Tools" menu go to the "Nodebuilder".
 Here you can change your configurations to "BSP64 Enhanced".
 There will be two options for node building which will be described in the following section.

 ## Usage